 Trauma and collective trauma situations may impact the brain and our ability to cope.
-It is important to recognize that in response to traumatic situations, it is not uncommon for us to struggle with a number of psychological or emotional consequences.
+It is important to recognize that in response to traumatic situations, it is not uncommon for us to struggle with a number of psychological or emotional consequences in response to collective trauma.
 This portion of the worksheet allows you to take some time to consider how collective trauma consequences may be impacting your psychological and emotional well-being.